colaisr/research_flow/docs/MASTER_PLAN.md

     - Multiple shared organizations (invited as org_admin or org_user)
 - [ ] **Organization Context & Switching**:
   - **Current Organization Context**: User selects active organization (stored in session/localStorage)
+  - **Complete Separation**: When working in an organization context, user sees ONLY that organization's resources
+    - No visibility of resources from other organizations (even if user is member)
+    - Complete context switch when switching organizations
+    - Different companies = different contexts (no mixing)
   - **Organization Selector UI**:
     - Dropdown in navigation bar showing current org
     - Lists all organizations user belongs to (personal + shared)
     - Visual indicator: Personal org vs Shared orgs
-    - Quick switch without page reload
+    - Quick switch (reloads page/refetches data to show new org's resources)
-  - **Resource Filtering**:
-    - By default, show resources from current organization
-    - Option to "Show all" (resources from all orgs user belongs to)
-    - Filter by organization in list views
   - **Context Persistence**:
     - Remember selected org across sessions (localStorage)
     - Default to personal org on first login
     - API requests include `X-Organization-Id` header or query param
+    - Backend filters all resources by current organization context
 - [ ] **Resource Ownership**:
   - **Simplified Model**: All resources belong to an organization (never NULL)
   - Analyses, Tools, RAGs have `organization_id` (required, not nullable)
   - Resources can belong to:
     - Personal organization (private to user)
-    - Shared organization (accessible to all org members)
+    - Shared organization (accessible to all org members when in that org's context)
+  - **Complete Separation**:
+    - Resources are ONLY visible when working in their organization's context
+    - No cross-organization visibility (even if user is member of multiple orgs)
+    - Switching organizations = complete context switch (different resources, different data)
-  - Access control: Users can access resources from organizations where they're members
+  - Access control: Users can access resources from organizations where they're members, but ONLY when in that organization's context
-  - **Resource Creation**: New resources created in current organization context
+  - **Resource Creation**: New resources created in current organization context (cannot create in other orgs)
   - Migration: Update existing resources to belong to user's personal org

 **0.3) Feature Enablement System**